smlsharp/LMLML/Readme.md

 # LMLML: Library of MultiLingualization for StandardML

+LMLML is a library for multi-byte string manipulation.
+'LMLML' is an abbreviation of Library of MultiLingualization for ML.

 This is **unofficial** repository for LMLML library.

 If you get official information, see [LMLML].